PSMRI/PSMRI/docs/index.md

 ---

-A.M.R.I.T (Accessible Medical Records vis Integrated technology) is a digital health platform developed by PSMRI and Wipro.
+A.M.R.I.T (Accessible Medical Records vis Integrated technology) is a digital health platform initially developed by Piramal Swasthya Management Research Institute (PSMRI).
 It connects beneficiaries, health facilities & the health workforce in an integrated ecosystem through technology.
-AMRIT is leveraged by multiple HWCs across states with services such as 104, 1097, Telemedicine.
+AMRIT is leveraged by multiple Health and Wellness centres across states in India with services such as 104 helpline, 1097 HIV helpline and telemedicine.

 <div class="text-center">
 <a href="./developer-guides/technical-overview" class="btn btn-primary" role="button">Getting Started</a>